STEAM PUMP RANCH

 Joe McAdams, bought Rancho Romero and Roberta Nicholas, of Johnson Johnson Pharmaceutical Co., bought and occupied for many years the ranch where Catalina and Saddlebrook are now located.

-Proctor would send his favorite guests to the Steam Pump to enjoy ranch life.
+Procter would send his favorite guests to the Steam Pump to enjoy ranch life.
 Francis Rooney of the Manhattan Construction Company, Tulsa, spent several vacations at the ranch and subsequently purchased the Canada del Oro Ranch which adjoined the Steam Pump to the South.
 This ranch included most of Oro Valley Estates and property across the Canada.

 Pancho Mendoza ran 100 mother cows on the Rooney property and constructed dikes in the area where the golf course is located today to bring in the flood waters from the Canada.
 His son, Gene, still lives on the property.